 The State Pension Fund (VER) is a state-owned pension investor which is tasked to contribute to future pensions and equalise the cost arising out of pension expenditure.
-VER's activities are based on long-term objectives, and corporate responsibility and sustainability lie at the core of VER's investment operations.
+VER's activities are based on long-term objectives, and responsible investing and sustainability lie at the core of VER's investment operations.
 Under the Act on the State Pension Fund, VER is required to ensure that the investments it makes are secure, profitable, easily convertible into cash and sufficiently diversified.
 As a state-owned institution, VER must give due consideration to climate change as part of its long-term investment activities.

-As VER finds it necessary to develop its sustainability reporting in response to the evolving operating environment, it has decided to release its own climate report.
-The Task Force on Climate-related Financial Disclosures (TCFD), an expert group appointed by the G20 Financial Stability Board, has issued global reporting guidelines for financial reporting by companies and investors on climate-related risks and opportunities faced by companies and/or investors.
+As VER finds it necessary to develop its sustainability reporting in response to the evolving operating environment, it releases its own climate report annually.
+VER's climate reporting is based to the recommendations of The Task Force on Climate-related Financial Disclosures (TCFD), where applicable.
+TCFD is an expert group appointed by the G20 Financial Stability Board and has issued global reporting guidelines for financial reporting by companies and investors on climate-related risks and opportunities faced by companies and/or investors.
 The TCFD's reporting guidelines cover climate-related topics in areas such as corporate governance, strategy, risk management, financial indicators and objectives.
 A common reporting framework contributes to a better understanding of climate risks and facilitates comparison across industries, increasing business owners' understanding of the impacts of climate change on their operations.
-VER's climate reporting draws upon the TCFD's recommendations, where applicable.